This post was originally published on Feb. 12, 2018, and was updated on May 21, 2019.

 Narrowing your potential customer base may sound counterintuitive to good business, but by knowing who to target, you’ll attract leads who will be more inclined to convert.

-In fact, Quick Sprout has developed the best guide to defining your target audience, so we recommend checking it out for an in-depth tutorial.
 To begin, you’ll simply want to look at your current customers and those of your competitors, and start to generate an average customer persona.

 Next, list the benefits of your products and services, and make sure they match this persona.
 The idea is to start thinking about what the customer needs from you before they’ll open their wallet.
 Once you understand that, you can move onto developing your communications.